 Neural networks incorporating basis decompositions.

 Why might you want to do this?
-For one it is a different lense to analyze neural nets’ mysterious success through.
+For one it is a different lense through which to analyze neural nets’ mysterious success through.
 For another, it gives you interpolation for free.
-There are possibly other reasons - perhaps the right basis gives you better priors for undersstanding a partial differential equation?
+Also this idea is part of the connection between neural nets and low rank GPs.
+There are possibly other reasons - perhaps the right basis gives you better priors for understanding a partial differential equation?
 Or something else?

-Closer to my own interests: Can I learn neural networks which are grid free, i.e. which can be resampled?
+Convnet require a complete rasterized grid, but often signels are not observed on a regular grid.
+This is precisely the problem of signal sampling.
+With basis functions of continuous support and a few assumptions it is tempting to imagine we can get neural networks which operate in a continuous space..
 Can I uses continuous bases in the computation of a neural net?
-This is very useful in things like learning PDEs.
+If so, this could be useful in things like learning PDEs.
 The virtue of these things is that they do not depend (much?) upon the scale of some grid.
 Possibly this naturally leads to us being able to sample the problem very sparsely.
 It also might allow us to interpolate sparse solutions.
-In addition, analytic basis functions are easy to differentiate; we can use autodiff to find their local gradients, even deep ones.
+In addition, analytic basis functions are easy to differentiate; we can use autodiff to find their local spatial gradients, even deep ones.

-There are various ways other to do native interpolation; One hack uses the implicit representation method which is clever, but not plausible for my purposes, where something better behaved like a basis function interpretation is more helpful.
+There are various ways other to do native interpolation; One hack uses the implicit representation method which is a clever trick — in that setting we reuse the autodiff architecture to calculate gradients with respect to the output index, but not plausible for every problem, where something better behaved like a basis function interpretation is more helpful.

 Specifically, I would like to do Bayesian inference which looks extremely hard through an implicit net, but only very hard through a basis decomposition.